 335544351L isc_no_meta_update "unsuccessful metadata update" Error happens when the requested DDL operation cannot be completed, for example application tries to define a primary key that will exceed the maximum allowed key size.
 335544510L isc_lock_timeout In combination with isc_obj_in_use (335544453L) means that the DDL command tries to modify an object that is used in some other place, usually in another transaction.
 The complete error message will contain the name of the locked object.
-335544569L isc_dsql_error If the third error code is either isc_dsql_datatype_err or isc_dsql_command_err, then additional error codes and arguments specify the reason why the operation had failed.
+335544569L isc_dsql_error If the third error code is either isc_dsql_datatype_err Or isc_dsql_command_err, then additional error codes and arguments specify the

-Lock Error
+Lock Errors